mlesnoff/JchemoData.jl/README.md

 - Lesnoff, M., Metz, M., Roger, J.-M., 2020.
 Comparison of locally weighted PLS strategies for regression and discrimination on agronomic NIR data.
 Journal of Chemometrics n/a, e3209. https://doi.org/10.1002/cem.3209

 ### **cereal**
 Dataset 'cereal' in Filzmoser 2023.
 For 15 cereals an X and Y data set, measured on the same objects, is available (Filzmoser 2023).
-The X data are 145 infrared spectra, and the Y data are 6 chemical/technical properties (Heating value, C, H, N, Starch, Ash).
+The X data are 145 infrared spectra, and theY data are 6 chemical/technical properties (Heating value, C, H, N, Starch, Ash).
 The cereals come from 5 groups: B=Barley, M=Maize, R=Rye, T=Triticale, W=Wheat.
 The data set can be used for PLS2.

 Sources:
 - Package chemometrics; Multivariate Statistical Analysis in Chemometrics, 2023, Filzmoser P.

 References:
 - K. Varmuza and P. Filzmoser: Introduction to Multivariate Statistical Analysis in Chemometrics.
 CRC Press, Boca Raton, FL, 2009.

 ### **challenge2018**
 NIRS data (protein content of forages and feed) used in the challenge of the congress [Chemometrics2018](https://chemom2018.sciencesconf.org/) (Paris, January 2018).
 The original [data](https://chemom2018.sciencesconf.org/resource/page/id/5.html) contain errors (duplicates).
 The data provided in **JchemoData** have been corrected (duplicates have been removed), and documented with new descriptors (type of vegetal materials).